oracle-livelabs/developer/dev-ai-app-dev-finance-aiexperience/local-tenancy/local-tenancy.md

     ![Application start screen](./images/application-start-screen.png " ")

-Congratulations, you have built and configured the construction project review application using Oracle Cloud Infrastructure, Oracle Autonomous AI Database, and Oracle GenAI.
+Congratulations, you have built and configured the construction procurement application using Oracle Cloud Infrastructure, Oracle Autonomous AI Database, and Oracle GenAI.

 ## Troubleshooting